Archive for the ‘2009 Album Review’ Category

 Writing the original music on Chasing Dreams, along with playing piano, strings and flute, Vicki enlists several exceptional musicians with co-producer Randy Gildersleeve on acoustic guitar, banjo & mandolin, Andy LaCasse on bass & electric guitar, and Peter O’Gorman as percussionist.

 Change is the only true constant in life.
 Instead of fighting it, we should always look for the advantages to change, and then use them to our benefit.
 In the end, dreams are only dreams unless you are willing to make them a reality.
-Vicki Logan.
+New Age Music Artist – Vicki Logan.

 Chasing Dreams is a 10 song classic storybook of concertos, with chapter one titled as The Only Way To Say Goodbye.
 This first song reveals feelings of hope for those who have lost a loved one by a moving piano piece that marks the first song notation as a memorable one.
 Respectful by turning each page with a soft finger to key touch, drama crescendos with every step until an emotional full chord melody is expressed, reaching a finale that I can only describe as heartfelt and poetic.
 The Reprise version offers another impression and moving portrayal of this exquisite melody.